Integrated commerce vs. unified commerce: Understanding the key differences

 For retailers looking to break down the barriers between digital and physical shopping, commercetools InStore is the cutting-edge innovation they’ve been waiting for.
 By centralizing customer, order and inventory data in real time, it eliminates outdated silos and ensures that every touchpoint — whether online, mobile or in-store — works in perfect harmony.

-Legacy in-store systems are notorious for being rigid, slow and expensive to maintain. commercetools InStore flips the script with a composable, API-first approach that gives retailers the agility to evolve at the speed of consumer expectations.
-Think real-time inventory tracking, frictionless buy-online-pick-up-in-store (BOPIS) and omnichannel returns — capabilities that 57% of consumers now expect as standard.³
+Legacy in-store systems, such as POS (point-of-sale) solutions, are notoriously rigid, slow and expensive to maintain. commercetools InStore flips the script with a flexible approach that gives retailers the agility to evolve at the speed of consumer expectations.

-By adopting commercetools InStore alongside commercetools Composable Commerce for B2C, Jaycar unified all customer interactions into a single platform.
+By adopting commercetools InStore alongside commercetools B2C Commerce, Jaycar unified all customer interactions into a single platform.
 In-store teams were equipped with mobile Honeywell PDA tablets and fixed HP terminals, giving them full access to real-time inventory, customer purchase history, loyalty points and omnichannel transactions — right at their fingertips.

 The future of commerce is unified

-As retail continues to evolve, businesses need more than just connected systems — they need a truly unified approach.
-The rise of AI-driven automation, advanced APIs and composable commerce is making it easier than ever to bring every channel together into a seamless, real-time experience.
+As retail continues to evolve, businesses need a truly unified approach.
+The rise of AI-driven automation, advanced APIs and modular commerce is making it easier than ever to bring every channel together into a seamless, real-time experience.

 The takeaway?
-Retailers who fully unify their digital and physical commerce — not just integrate — will gain a huge competitive edge with operational efficiency and delighting customers.
+Retailers who fully unify their digital and physical commerce — not just integrate — will gain a huge competitive edge through operational efficiency and customer delight.

 Ankita Verma